shantanu27/iamshantanu.com/_posts/2018-06-01-wikipedia-analysis.md

 ### Data Pre-processing

 The amount of data to process was huge.
-Before it could be analysed, it needed to be filtered and process into a form which could be later fed to different analysis libraries (in my case, *pandas*).
+Before it could be analysed, it needed to be filtered and processed into a form which could be later fed to different analysis libraries (in my case, *pandas*).
 Some of the properties of interest were - only English pages, no malformed data, URL normalization and percent-encoding, only [Wikipedia namespaces](https://en.wikipedia.org/wiki/Wikipedia:Namespace), article title limitations, blacklisted file extensions, [Wikipedia Disambiguations](https://en.wikipedia.org/wiki/Wikipedia:Disambiguation) etc.

 As you can see, there were lot of cases which needed to be handled.
 To make it easier to incorporate these cases, debug, and easily scale, I decided to break all the pre-processing components into granular functions, where each function just had one role - tell whether the input could be filtered.
 I could then 'chain' the functions in any order desired, enabling me to add/remove conditions, and debug easily if something didn't work as expected.
 Like -